N O . 9 D U A N E S T R E E T .

 It was located on the sixth floor (the top floor) of the building occupied by the Sun (the Sun would later move its offices to Park Row).
 Compare this to the DSLH only twenty years in the future, which would take up an entire seven-story building on its own.

 The printing offices were on the first five floors.
-At the top of the staircase was a whitewashed door labeled "Newsboys' Lodging-House."
+At the top of the narrow staircase, on the left, was a whitewashed door labeled "Newsboys' Lodging-House."
 The LH consisted of two rooms, one for general assembly and one for sleeping.
 The whole was gas-lit and well-ventilated.

-The outer room was for lectures, schooling, conversation, reading, etc. It held desks and chairs donated by the (dismantled) Public School Society.
-At one end of the room was a platform with a desk and two or three chairs; this was used by instructors and visiting speakers.
+The outer room was for lectures, schooling, conversation, reading, etc. Its many windows overlooked Fulton and Nassau Streets.
+Large enough to possibly fit 100 boys for schooling, it held desks and chairs donated by the (dismantled) Public School Society.
+At one end of the room was a platform with a railing, and with a desk and two or three chairs; this was used by the Superintendent, instructors and visiting speakers.
 Around the walls were bookcases, maps and prints.
 A stove sat in one corner.

 Also in this room, but separated from it by a glass and wood partition, was the Superintendent's small office.

-The dormitory had "neat wooden berths, each containing two straw beds with warm coverings" (New York Daily Times, Mar.
-20, 1854).
-There were also baths and wash-bowls with warm water.
+The dormitory was a larger room than the outer room, approximately 40 feet by 60 feet, neat and well-ventilated by many windows.
+It had "neat wooden berths, each containing two straw beds with warm coverings" (New York Daily Times, Mar.
+20, 1854), including comforters and clean sheets.
+A wash-room contained baths and wash-bowls with warm water.

 How many boys could it hold?